 - Encourage executives to publish thought leadership on LinkedIn and industry outlets.

 Partner ecosystems accelerate distribution and add product value through integrations.
-Partner programs can unlock new verticals and extend your sales reach with lower direct cost of acquisition.
+Partner programs can unlock new verticals and extend sales reach with lower direct acquisition cost.

 How to implement partnerships